nikhil-dewangan/new1-demo/README.md

   const user = users.find(u => u.id === parseInt(req.params.id));
   if (!user) return res.status(404).send('User not found');
   user.name = req.body.name;

-  res.json(user);
+  The versions above are only meant for development, and are not suitable for production.
+Minified and optimized production versions of React are available at: res.json(user);
 });
 Define Endpoints: Decide what functionality your API will provide and define the endpoints.